Wooden Cutting Boards and Bacteria – What You Need to Know

 Additionally, wood cutting boards:

-- Protect your knives and don’t dull them like ceramic or glass cutting boards.
+- Protect your knives and don’t dull them like ceramic, glass, or bamboo cutting boards.

 - May support small business.
 Check out your local farmers markets and craft fairs for handmade products.